PhungXuanAnh/django-rest-framework-sample/README.md

 **Admin normal**

-http://127.0.0.1:8027/admin   ==> NOTE: when run server using gunicorn, static file will not found
+http://127.0.0.1:8027/admin   ==> NOTE: when run server using gunicorn, static file will not found, because gunicorn don't serve static files, you should use nginx to serve static files.
+If you want to serve static file from your app, using whitenoise

 http://127.0.0.1:80/admin